tweag/HaskellR/doc/H-user.md

 The second observation is that the `hexp` view function does pointer dereferencing, which is a side-effect, yet it claims to be a pure function.
-The pointer that is being dereferenced is the argument to the function, of type `SEXP a`.
+The pointer that is being dereferenced is the argument to the function, of type `SEXP s a`.
 The reason dereferencing a pointer is considered an effect is because its value depends on the state of the global memory at the time when it occurs.
 This is because a pointer identifies a memory location, called a *cell*, whose content can be